apache/pekko-http/docs/src/main/paradox/server-side/low-level-api.md

 cases the client controls the number of ongoing requests.
 To prevent being overloaded by too many requests, Apache Pekko HTTP can limit the number of requests it handles in parallel.

-To limit the number of simultaneously open connections, use the `akka.http.server.max-connections` setting.
+To limit the number of simultaneously open connections, use the `pekko.http.server.max-connections` setting.
 This setting applies to all of `Http.bindAndHandle*` methods.
 If you use `Http.bind`, incoming connections are represented by a @apidoc[Source[IncomingConnection, ...]].
 Use Apache Pekko Stream's combinators to apply backpressure to control the flow of incoming connections, e.g. by using `throttle` or `mapAsync`.

 HTTP pipelining is generally discouraged (and [disabled by most browsers](https://en.wikipedia.org/w/index.php?title=HTTP_pipelining&oldid=700966692#Implementation_in_web_browsers)) but is nevertheless fully supported in Apache Pekko HTTP.
 The limit is applied on two levels.
-First, there's the `akka.http.server.pipelining-limit` config setting which prevents that more than the given number of outstanding requests is ever given to the user-supplied handler-flow.
+First, there's the `pekko.http.server.pipelining-limit` config setting which prevents that more than the given number of outstanding requests is ever given to the user-supplied handler-flow.
 On the other hand, the handler flow itself can apply any kind of throttling itself.
 If you use the `Http.bindAndHandleAsync` entry-point, you can specify the `parallelism` argument (which defaults to `1`, which means that pipelining is disabled) to control the